rikosintie/Ubuntu4NetworkEngineers/docs/terminal.md

 - ec - Open ~/.zshrc in the default editor
 - sc - reload the zsh configuration using `exec zsh`

+Now you can type `ec` to edit the .zshrc file and `sc` to reload zsh.
 These two aliases will save a ton of time when you are making changes to `~/.zshrc`.

 ----------------------------------------------------------------